The Iceberg/Freedom of Speech... Just Watch What You Say!

 The Iceberg/Freedom of Speech...
 Just Watch What You Say! is the third studio album by American rapper Ice-T, released on October 10, 1989, by Sire Records.
 The album has an uncharacteristically gritty sound, featuring some of the darkest tracks that Ice-T ever released.
+The Iceberg also contains the recorded debut of Ice-T's heavy metal band Body Count who perform on three songs.